 As if things couldn’t get worse, the Plains states were hit by plagues of grasshoppers and jackrabbits in the ’30s.
 In some waves of grasshoppers, there were an estimated 23,000 bugs per acre.
 They ate every plant in sight, making the Dust Bowl even worse.

 Rabbit plagues numbering in the hundreds of thousands spread throughout Dust Bowl states.
 Communities organized “rabbit drives” to kill the creatures.
 Those of you who have seen 1943’s Bugs Bunny short Super Rabbit might wonder why the main villain hates rabbits so much – he wasn’t alone: they weren’t soft fuzzy woodland creatures, they destroyed people’s lives.

-Some in remote areas resurrected old superstitions and killed thousands of snakes, leaving them belly up on fences (this likely caused an increased in rodents, which in turn, ate what crops were left).
+Some in remote areas resurrected old superstitions and killed thousands of snakes, leaving them belly up on fences (this likely caused an increase in rodents, which in turn, ate what scarce crops were left).

 Some people hired “rain-makers” — most were self-proclaimed “scientists” with no real knowledge whatever.
 A company in New Jersey, hoping to corner the market, suggested paving the Plains to end the dust storms.

 Though the Dust Bowl caused massive populations shifts, most families remained in place

 Lasting images of the Dust Bowl come from the classic novel The Grapes of Wrath by John Steinbeck.
 In it, the Joad family join a caravan of thousands moving from Oklahoma to California, whose Central Valley was just becoming the fruit and vegetable capital of the world.

 Though large-scale migration did take place, most people remained where they were, or returned after a short time away.
 And by the way, though many of the people on the road were called “Okies” (people from Oklahoma), most weren’t from the state.

 The Federal government stepped in to help alleviate the economic impact